rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 This is a post about TypeScript from a programmer who loves types and uses them a lot.

 I will try to stay close to an idiomatic use of TypeScript but with little twists to demonstrate some interesting uses of types.
 I hope this post will be interesting to like-minded JavaScript and TypeScript developer who enjoy exploring types and try using the type checker to its full advantage.
-Practitioners of other strongly typed languages may find TypeScript interesting and exciting, as did I.
+Practitioners of other statically typed languages may find TypeScript interesting and exciting, as did I.

 I will use some basic functional concepts like currying without explaining them.
 I assume some familiarity with TypeScript but reader not familiar with the language should be able to guess/infer what the example code does.
 There is only one prerequisite to reading this: interest in types.